grafana/tempo/docs/design-proposals/2022-04 TraceQL Concepts.md

 If the trace being evaluated contains no spans with an attribute `http.status` with the value `200` then no spans will be selected and this trace will not appear in our resultset.

 If the trace does contain spans with an attribute `http.status` with the value `200` then only those spans will be returned.
 The trace is reduced to only the set of spans that match the condition inside the `{}`.
-This set of spans (and therefore trace) will be included in our resultset.
+The resultset will contain only this subset of spans matching the condition.

 ### Intrinsic fields